YuriSizuku/toolkit-Localization/README.md

 * `texture.py`, something about texture and picture convert
 * `listmagic.py`, list the files magic to analyze
 * `textconvert.py`, convert the encoding of text file
+* `shellcode.py`, some method for generating shellcode, such as parsing `coff` object file

 ## windows tools